CX Pro-Formula Precast Concrete Countertop Mix

 Concrete kitchen countertop with a dramatic drainboard cast in "Sand" and a concrete end-wall in "Charcoal" by Cheng Design

-CX Precast Concrete Countertop Pro-Formula Mix is an all-in-one concrete countertop mix that takes the guesswork out of measuring and mixing multiple ingredients to make precast concrete countertops.
+CX Pro-Formula Precast Concrete Countertop Mix takes the guesswork out of measuring and mixing multiple ingredients to make precast concrete countertops.
+Just combine 1 bag of CX Pro-Formula Precast Concrete Countertop mix with 120 lbs of 5,000 PSI concrete to produce roughly 1 cubic foot (enough for 7 square feet at a 1-1/2 inch thickness).
 Cast award-winning countertops for kitchens and baths with this time-tested winner and experience concrete like never before.

 How many square feet is your countertop project?